Afshin-A/Obsidian/CS/Networking/Networking.md

 \end{align}$$
 In this example, we have the ability to add 4 subnets to our network.
 However, now we can construct host addresses using 6 bits instead 8, effectively reducing the possible number of hosts by a factor of 4.
 With borrowing each bit, we increase the number of subnetworks by 2 while lowering the hosts by 2.

+In order to determine if an IP address belongs to the current network, the computer does a binary AND operation between the IP address and the subnet mask.
+The result replaces the host address and just gives us the network address part of the IP address.
+Then, we can simply use an equality to check if the IP address has the same network address as our network:
+`(my_ip AND subnet_mask) == (destination_ip AND subnet_mask) ?`
-# LAN (Local Area Network)
+# LAN (Local Area **Network**)
 Like your home network.
 It was limited range
 - **Switch** routes signals (i.e. requests) to the right host using IPs.
 Only works with cables.
 - WiFi access point.
 Allows devices to connect to a wired network wirelessly.
 - **Router** is a device that sits between LAN and [[#WAN (Wide Area Network)|WAN]].
 It's a "gateway" device.
 - Two hosts would know they're part of the same network by comparing their network addresses, which is defined by the subnet mask.
 - The term **gateway** typically refers to the IP address of the router.
 If you enter this address into a browser, you can access the router settings to view the port forwarding configuration.
-	- **NAT** (Network Address Translation) is the process the router uses to translate the IP addresses in the local network for the purpose of communication with the outside.
+	- **1NAT** (Network Address Translation) is the process the router uses to translate the IP addresses in the local network for the purpose of communication with the outside.
 	- **Firewall** is a security layer associated with the router.
 It's a set of rules that specify how a LAN device can communicate with a device outside of the network, and wise versa.
 For example, a connection can form only through a certain port would be one such rule.
 		- **DMZ** (DeMilitarized zone) is a zone within the local network, such that the firewall allows external connections through to any devices in that zone.
 		- **Port Forwarding**.
 Applications on a host in a network can communicate through ports.
 Each port is associated with a port, which is set up in the port forwarding configuration of your router (accessed by entering the IP address of the router in a browser).
 This is how the router knows where to forward certain requests.
 For example, the default port for connecting to a webserver via HTTP and HTTPS is 80 and 443 respectively.